-Anesthesia Company is a practice of over 50 anesthesiologists.
+Anesthesia Company is a practice of over 50 anesthesiologist and 8 nurse anesthetists.
 An anesthesiologist is a medical doctor who has completed a four-year bachelor’s degree, a graduate degree (Medical Doctor or Doctor of Osteopathy), a four-year anesthesiology residency, and often a one-to-two year fellowship in an anesthesia specialty such as critical care, cardiac, pediatric, obstetric, or regional anesthesia.
-We are an all-physician practice, so you will have a doctor by your side throughout your procedure.

-You will meet your anesthesiologist immediately before the procedure.
-This doctor will review your medical records and medical history with you, explain the options for your anesthesia care, and work with you to come up with a plan that you, your surgeon, and the anesthesiologist are comfortable with.
+You will meet your anesthesia professional immediately before the procedure.
+After reviewing your medical history, they will explain your anesthesia options and work with you to form a plan for your anesthetic care.

 Types of Anesthesia:

 Monitored Anesthesia Care or Conscious Sedation – You will be given a sedative through your IV to make you comfortable during the procedure.
-You may be awake, but you will be relaxed, comfortable, and able to communicate with your anesthesia doctor.
+You may be awake, but you will be relaxed, comfortable, and able to communicate.

-Neuraxial Anesthesia (Spinal blocks and epidural blocks) – Medicine is placed either into the spinal fluid (spinal block) or outside the spinal fluid (epidural block) to numb the lower body for procedures.
+Neuraxial Anesthesia (spinal and epidural blocks) – Medicine is placed either into the spinal fluid (spinal block) or outside the spinal fluid (epidural block) to numb the lower body for procedures.
 You may or may not be given sedation medicine, depending on the procedure.

 Regional Anesthesia (nerve blocks) – A small needle is guided by the anesthesiologist using an ultrasound machine or nerve stimulator to inject medicine near the nerves that will make part of your body numb.
 Most commonly, regional anesthesia is used for shoulder, arm, and leg surgeries.
 You will also likely receive sedation or general anesthesia during the procedure.